zahidrahimoon/React-Mini-Projects/README.md

 ### Dictionary Api

-Description : This react project is simpw is build by reactj and css with random dictionary api
+Description : This react project is simpw is build by reactjs and css with random dictionary api

 Code: [Simple color changer](../../tree/DictionaryApi)